 In addition to standing committees, the HPC also has work groups that address issues related to priority populations and emerging trends in the field of HIV prevention, care and treatment.
 STD/HIV Division staff members provide staff support to the work groups, which report on their activities at each HPC meeting.

 For more information (including but not limited to membership, meeting agendas and minutes), please visit the S.C.
-HIV Planning Council web site (http://www.schpc.org) or contact Felicia M. Pickering, planning coordinator and HPC Health Department co-chair, at 803-898-1243 or via e-mail at PickerFM@dhec.sc.gov.
+HIV Planning Council web site (http://www.schpc.org) or contact Felicia M. Pickering, Community Engagement Program Manager and HPC Health Department co-chair, at 803-898-1243 or via e-mail at PickerFM@dhec.sc.gov.